jhale/cism-2024-varfrac-code/README.md

 The built book can be read at https://jhale.github.io/cism-varfrac-code/.

-**If you have issues installing FEniCSx please contact Jack S. Hale on the special CISM Variational Fracture Slack invite you have received via email, prior to the course start.**.
+**If you have issues installing FEniCSx please contact Jack S. Hale in the
+#installation channel on the special CISM Variational Fracture Slack invite you
+have received via email, prior to the course start.**.

 ## Installation instructions